+Lighting

-Lighting - Lighting provides a sense of safety to people walking at night and can increase activation of a block in the evenings.
+Lighting provides a sense of safety to people walking at night and can increase activation of a block in the evenings.
 Well-lit spaces also enhance the visibility of pedestrians among motorists and is a key element needed to improve multimodal safety.
-An illumination analysis should be conducted to throw illumination onto sidewalks and crosswalks to ensure, are not thrown onto private property, and that structures are placed in areas to ensure that a clear path is provided.
+In urban core, urban general, and rural town areas, it is important that pedestrian-scaled light fixtures be provided (shorter than 20 feet) and focused down on the sidewalk to minimize stray light.
+Pedestrian-scaled lighting for sidewalks and crosswalks ensures that pedestrians are more visible to motorists and illuminates potential tripping hazards.
+Lighting structures should be placed in areas to ensure that a clear path is provided.

+Street Trees/Landscaping

-Street Trees/Landscaping - Trees and landscaping can transform a less desirable space into an inviting outdoor environment.
+Trees and landscaping can transform a less desirable space into an inviting outdoor environment.
 Trees provide shade to pedestrians walking and sitting alike while also helping to block wind that is funneled down streets.
 Trees and landscaping provide a buffer between the Roadway Realm and the Non-Motorized Travel Realm; trees that provide a canopy over the Roadway Realm also help to calm traffic by visually narrowing the roadway.

 Street trees should be placed at regular intervals within the sidewalk as long as adequate pedestrian clear width is maintained (5 feet preferred, 4 feet minimum) adjacent to the tree well.
 In this case the line between the furnishing zone and the pedestrian zone is somewhat blurred; however, minimum widths may still be maintained.

 Green elements are also an important component of stormwater filtration and management.
 Runoff from both the sidewalk and street can be directed into tree trenches and planters where it can be filtered before trickling into the groundwater or making its way into drainage pipes.
 Plantings should be selected for resilience to dirt, oil, and debris from the roadway as well as occasional trampling by pedestrians.
 Lastly, landscaping maintenance is necessary to preserve a clean environment with clear, unobstructed paths.
 Unmanaged landscape poses a safety risk to drivers and pedestrians- as branches may scratch vehicles or block the view of pedestrians entering the roadway.